khulnasoft/go.d.plugin/modules/mongodb/integrations/mongodb.md

 #### Create a read-only user

-Create a read-only user for Netdata in the admin database.
+Create a read-only user for Khulnasoft in the admin database.

 - Authenticate as the admin user: